bytex-solutions/snamp/docs/connectors/introduction.md

 minValue | Attribute | The minimum (exclusive) permitted value for the attribute maxValue | Attribute configuration | The maximum (exclusive) permitted value for the attribute smartMode | Resource configuration | Enable or disable smart mode of the connector.
-The possible values are `true` or `false`
+The possible values are `true` or `false` description | Event, Attribute, Operation | Human-readable description of the attribute, event or operation

 ### `severity` parameter
 The possible values of `severity` parameter (in descending order):